 It's like a post-punk When The Levee Breaks.

-From their brilliant second album, Leave Home
+Their purest love song, from their brilliant second album, Leave Home

 This would make an awesome country song.

 The first half is an embarrassing spoken word bit, and the second half, a fourteen syllable repeating chorus, is one of the best things ever.

 There are heavy bands that have great soft and pretty songs, but how often does a soft band make a great noisy song?